FascinatedBox/lily-spawni/README.md

 Returns the error (message and traceback) from the last parse.
 If there was no error, then the result is an empty `String`.

+`method Interpreter.error_message: String`

+Get just the error message of the last parse as a `String`.
+If there is no error, then the result is an empty `String`.

 `method Interpreter.parse_expr(context: String, data: String): Option[String]`

 Parse an expression that should return a value. 'context' is used as the